 The Fat Breakdown

-Butter is mostly made up of heart healthy saturated fat and is low in polyunsaturated fat, while olive oil is mostly monounsaturated fat and has a higher PUFA content.
-Saturated fats are extremely healthy, while polyunsaturated fats are the undesirable fats we shoud avoid.
+Butter is mostly made up of heart-healthy saturated fat and is low in polyunsaturated fat, while olive oil is mostly monounsaturated fat and has a higher PUFA content.
+Saturated fats are extremely healthy, while polyunsaturated fats are the undesirable fats we should avoid.
 Polyunsaturated fats are higher in omega-6 fatty acids that cause inflammation.
 Butter has a more desirable omega-3 to omega-6 fatty acid ratio.

 Which Is Safe To Cook With?

-Olive oil should be eaten raw.
-It is not heat stable.
-Butter is the much better option to cook with, or ghee as it has a higher smoke point.
+You should eat olive oil raw.
+It is not heat-stable.
+Butter is the much better option to cook with or ghee as it has a higher smoke point.
 While butter is safe to heat, olive oil easily oxidizes at higher temperatures.